TotallyInformation/node-red-contrib-events/README.md

 Contact the author if you want to make use of this package's event system in other nodes.

+## Installation

+To install from the standard npmjs registry: `npm install @totallyinformation/node-red-contrib-events`

+To install from GitHub: `npm install TotallyInformation/node-red-contrib-events`

 ## Dependencies

 * [EventEmitter2](https://github.com/EventEmitter2/EventEmitter2) - allows wildcards for event handlers